irods/irods_library_examples/README.md

     // to only occur based on feedback from the community. namespace io = irods::experimental::io;

-    auto conn = // Our connection to iRODS.
+    auto conn = // Our iRODS connection.

     // Instantiates a new transport object which uses the iRODS protocol to read and
     // write bytes into a data object.
 Transport objects are designed to be used by IOStreams